wp-plugins/threewp-broadcast/readme.txt

 == Changelog ==

+= 1.17 2013-02-15 =
+* New: Children have their canonical links pointed to the parent.

 = 1.16 2013-02-14 =
 * Fix: Titles and menu order of attached images are also broadcasted.
 Thanks to werk@haha.nl.